ReefAlturki/RegressionProject/Project-Proposal.md

 The following libraries will be used in order to successfully complete the project.
 * Numpy and pandas to perfom data manipulations.
-* Matplotlib to plot visulalizations
+* Matplotlib to plot visulalizations.
 * BeautifulSoup and Selenium to perform web scraping.
 * Scikit-learn to perform regression.